Picture from www.forensicscsi.com

 The morphology of hair between different ethnicities varies.
 Thus, the structure and colour of any remaining hair may indicate the ethnic origin of the victim.
 However, the remains of mixed-race victim are likely to display signs of two ethnic groups, making the deduction of race much more difficult.

-J Stature, Weight & Individual Differences J
+J Stature, Weight &

 stature identification

--established using a formula based around the length of a long bone such as humerus or femur ( Human generally has height two and two thirds length of femur)
+bone such as humerus or femur ( Human generally has height two and two thirds

--approximated by a measurement from fingertip to fingertip of outstretched arm
+-approximated by a measurement from fingertip to fingertip of

 Weight

--difficult to establish as layers of fat leave no markings on the bones.
-However, well developed muscles will leave markers on the bones. ( The more they are used, the rougher the bones surface becomes to anchor the tendons of the muscle in use)
+the bones. ( The more they are used, the rougher the bone’s surface becomes to anchor the

--any clothing found worn by the victim may indicate their clothes size and so their weight.
+-any clothing found worn by the victim may

 Individual Differences

--through medical and dental records (certain diseases, previous injuries, and birth defects can all leave marks on the bones)
+diseases, previous injuries, and birth defects can all leave marks on the

--body implants (artificial hips and breast implants) often hold a unique serial number
+implants) often hold a unique serial number

 J Facial Reconstruction J